 Microsoft Visual Studio Vs. Eclipse Comparison

-Both the IDEs are well accomplished and have their respective admirers.
-Still they differ significantly and have certain features that are mutually exclusive.
+Both the IDEs are well accomplished and have their respective admirers in software development space.
+Still, they differ significantly and have certain features that are mutually exclusive.
 Some of the comparison points between the two IDEs are given here:

 While working on Visual Studio, if you don’t find the source code of a type, it automatically constructs the source code view in C# or VB, in whichever language you are coding.
 All you need is to go to the type’s definition.
 In Eclipse, you can see the definition with the help of metadata, but it does not construct the Java source code.
 However, it does provide other important features such as automatic builds that enables project to rebuild each time you save a change.
 Autofix is another Eclipse feature that fixes several coding errors by merely hitting Ctrl+1.
 Visual Studio also provides similar feature in the form of Smart Tags, but it encompasses lesser errors as compared to Eclipse.